In This Article

 This makes them easy to train, despite their stubborn streak.
-The breed wants to do its best and make you happy but do so on its terms.
+The breed wants to do its best and make you happy but does so on its terms.

 They have thick skin and a dense coat suitable for the Arctic region's cold conditions.
 Their heads are proportionate to their bodies with a moderately broad head with a large nose and dark lips.

 If you live in a climate with snow, your dog will love to be out running and playing when the ground is snow-covered.
 They have plenty of endurance and love participating in sports.

 During the warm summer months, they need to spend most of their time in air conditioning and shouldn't be left outside for long.
 Their dense coat makes it unsafe for them to spend too much time in warm or hot weather.

 They are social and loyal and do not enjoy spending a lot of time alone.
 Most choose a favorite person in the family to whom they are most loyal, but they fit in well with the entire family as long as everyone treats them with respect.

 They have a well-developed chest and rounded ribs with a strong, muscular body.
 Their double coat is dense and of medium length with no curl.
-Their topcoat is tri-color, white, or black, and it’s coarse and protects their skin from rain and snow.
+Their topcoat is tri-color, white, or black.
+It's coarse and protects their skin from rain and snow.

 This breed is related to the Siberian Husky and has the same wide-set eyes that are sometimes icy blue or mixed blue and brown.
 Their big nose is black or brown with wide nostrils that help with breathing in cold climates.

 They shed seasonally and are not hypoallergenic.
 You'll need to brush them more frequently during shedding season, but once a week brushing is usually enough.

-They require no trimming, aside from between their foot pads if they are walking on ice, snow, or debris.
-Yakutia rarely need baths since their coats naturally repel dirt.
+They require no trimming, aside from between their foot pads if they walk on ice, snow, or debris.
+Yakutian Laikas rarely need baths since their coats naturally repel dirt.
 Most get baths only about two or three times per year based on their activities.